An Internet Guide for Seniors

 In this Senior List guide, we’ll give you a rundown of all things internet: what it is, how it works, and how you can utilize it to simplify your life and keep in touch with loved ones.

 What Is the Internet?

-For example, web pages like The Senior List are a kind of document you access on the Internet.
+For example, web pages like The Senior List are a kind of document you access on the internet.
 And a website consists of a collection of pages.
-On these pages, you’ll find links which are clickable buttons or words that connect you to different web pages.
+On these pages, you’ll find links that are clickable buttons or words that connect you to different web pages.
 These are all part of the web page, and everything on the web page belongs to the website.

 How to Access the Internet

-Nowadays, most Internet providers will offer a router that uses Wi-Fi.
-Wi-Fi is wireless Internet, meaning you do not need to use a dial-up connection through your telephone.
-The best part about this is that you won’t have to worry about missing calls while using the Internet if you do not have or want a cell phone.
-With a wireless Internet router, you can use a computer or laptop anywhere in your home, not just one particular desktop computer near the Internet cable.
+Nowadays, most of the top internet providers will offer a router that uses Wi-Fi.
+Wi-Fi is wireless internet, meaning you do not need to use a dial-up connection through your telephone.
+The best part about this is that you won’t have to worry about missing calls while using the internet if you do not have or want a cell phone.
+With a wireless internet router, you can use a computer or laptop anywhere in your home, not just one particular desktop computer near the internet cable.

 Why Use the Internet?

 The internet is like a giant, interactive encyclopedia.
 It has tons of information, but what makes it special is the interactive nature of it.
 The internet is capable of much more than providing information.
 Through the web, you can purchase goods, play games, arrange services, pay bills, edit photos, and even keep in touch with loved ones.